 Guatemala is the right choice when a production needs world-class Maya archaeology, UNESCO colonial heritage, dramatic volcanoes and lakes and living indigenous culture, on a compact, highly affordable footprint with quick, inexpensive permits.
 It is especially strong for archaeology, history and culture programming, documentary, travel and adventure content, commercials, natural history, and any project that wants ruins, volcanoes and colonial towns in a single efficient, cost-effective schedule.

 It may be less suitable for productions that need a deep local crew base for very large shoots, a formal cash rebate or tax incentive, carnet-based equipment entry, or guaranteed access without heritage-site lead times.
+Where a project genuinely needs an incentive, neighbouring territories may suit it better and we can advise on the trade-off — see where we work for the full territory list.
 The country is highly workable when the entry route, permits, heritage-site approvals, drone arrangements, temporary import and location agreements are settled early.

 Common Production Mistakes to Avoid